 Family night: Indoor Camping

 Sometimes we all need a break from our normal routine, especially in the middle of winter.
+If you are expecting a cold night, Techie Camper recommends portable camping heater that is safe for your tent.
 Themed family nights are an easy way to change things up for an evening without too much work.
-Last Friday, we had a camping night.
+Last Friday, we had a camping night, my kids even made sure to wear the best camping gear they had.

 I had a pretty good idea of what my plan was, but I asked my kids what kind of dinner we should have for camping.
 Of course, they said hot dogs.